 Salute to Vienna's Charming Inspiration

-The year 1939 marked the first performance of the Vienna New Year’s Day concert, played by the Vienna Philharmonic in the Musikverein’s Golden Hall.
-It now has 1.5 billion viewers each year.
+A cherished tradition, the Vienna New Year’s Day concert, played by the Vienna Philharmonic in the Musikverein’s Golden Hall, is broadcasted each year all over the world.

-Conductor Clemens Krauss had the honour of being the first to lead what would become one of the greatest Viennese musical traditions of the century.
+Conductor Clemens Krauss was the first to lead what would become one of the greatest Viennese musical traditions of the century.